ca1man-2022/ca1man-2022.github.io/_pages/about.md

   - /about.html
 ---

-I received my BS degree in computer science and technology from [ZJNU](https://www.zjnu.edu.cn/main.htm), in 2023.
-I am currently working toward the Ph.D degree.
+I am currently a Ph.D. student in computer science from [ZJNU](https://www.zjnu.edu.cn/main.htm), Zhejiang, China.
+I received my BS degree in computer science and technology from ZJNU, in 2023.

-My research interests include machine learning, graph deep learning and hypergraph representation learning.
+My research interests are mainly in **Machine Learning on Graphs and Hypergraphs**, including **out-of-distribution (OOD) detection**, **OOD generalization**, and **adversarial attack**.

 # NEWS (2025-2026 / Third grade)